Climate and Average Weather Year Round in Doha Qatar

 Doha experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 7.0 months, from April 26 to November 27, during which time the comfort level is muggy, oppressive, or miserable at least 23% of the time.
-The muggiest day of the year is August 31, with muggy conditions 88% of the time.
+The month with the most muggy days in Doha is August, with 26.1 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Doha experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 5.0 months, from November 14 to April 15, with average wind speeds of more than 9.3 miles per hour.
 The windiest month of the year in Doha is February, with an average hourly wind speed of 10.9 miles per hour.

 The calmer time of year lasts for 7.0 months, from April 15 to November 14.
 The calmest month of the year in Doha is September, with an average hourly wind speed of 7.6 miles per hour.